-January 12, Day 7: Morning Birding at South Padre Island Birding and Nature Center, and the SPI Convention Center; Afternoon Visit to Valley Land Fund Woodlots at Sheepshead and Isla Blanca Park.
+January 19, Day 7: Morning Birding at South Padre Island Birding and Nature Center and the SPI Convention Center; Afternoon Visit to Isla Blanca Park and a visit to the Port Isabel Historical Museum.
 Our exploration of South Padre Island will begin after a short drive over the Queen Isabella Memorial Causeway, although we may see Brown Pelicans and other waterbirds as we drive over the Laguna Madre bay waters.
 Upon reaching South Padre, a short drive to the south will put us in close proximity to an expansive mudflat studded with large stands of Black Mangrove.
 Shorebirds and wading birds will be our objective as we scan our surroundings for groups of wintering plovers, sandpipers, herons, and egrets.
 Several miles to the north, both the South Padre Island Birding & Nature Center and the South Padre Island Convention Center are excellent locations to view a diversity of waterbirds.
 In particular, the SPI Birding & Nature Center is of high appeal, with a beautiful facility featuring exhibits and a short boardwalk into a mangrove wetland.
 Here, tidal pools and mudflats offer sanctuary for a nice variety of birds that can be enjoyed at a surprisingly close range.
-Among the many species we might encounter here are Mottled Duck, American White Pelican, Reddish Egret, Tricolored Heron, Roseate Spoonbill, Piping and Semipalmated plovers, American Oystercatcher, American Avocet, Longbilled Curlew, and Black Skimmer.
+Among the many species we might encounter here are Mottled Duck, American White Pelican, Reddish Egret, Tricolored Heron, Roseate Spoonbill, Piping and Semipalmated plovers, American Oystercatcher, American Avocet, Long-billed Curlew, and Black Skimmer.